megat69/ACPL/README.md

 - Os : allow you to run a system command.
 - Colors : Allows you to put colors in your prints or variables ONLY IF the `use-colors` in the `startup.acpl-ini` is set to `True`.
 - Files : Basic file manipulations. *Does not work very well*

+### 3.8.0
+- Lists
+  - New `list` variable type
+  - New `list.add`, `list.insert`, and `list.remove` methods
+  - Refer to the documentation.
+- New setup
+  - Now installs requirements correctly
+  - Now allows you to tweak your settings at first launch
+- Variables operators
+  - Variables operators have been added.
+  - Variable operators include :
+    - `+=`
+    - `-=`
+    - `*=`
+    - `/=`
+    - `//=`
+    - `%=`
+  - Variable operators act as if you were using the operation before the `=` on the variable value.
+  - Syntax example : `var:int score += 5`
+- Dialog boxes
+  - Typing only `run` in the console will open a dialog box that will let you select a file to run.
+  - The same goes on for the IDE, but this time, the dialog box opens anyway.

+### 3.8.1
+- Disabled the `update` console command and automatic updates in general.
+This feature needs a rework.
+- Created the `changelog` console command.
+This command allows you to see the latest changelog.

 ### 3.7.0
 This update features a brand new IDE, accessible from the `ide` console command.